 About me

-I am an experienced and fully qualified integrative counsellor / psychotherapist for young people of all ages and offer support and relief from overwhelming and confusing feelings that leave them feeling vulnerable.
-I offer long-term and short-term therapy for all ages from my garden room in Warlingham, Surrey (near Croydon).
+I am an experienced and fully qualified integrative counsellor / psychotherapist for young people of all ages and their families, and offer support and relief from overwhelming and confusing feelings that leave us feeling vulnerable.
+I offer long-term and short-term individual and family therapy for all ages from my garden room in Warlingham, Surrey (near Croydon).

 What can I help with?